 From a manufacturing standpoint, it's a system design problem.
 The same acid system that makes a gummy taste great can also impact gel strength, set time, and long-term chew if it's not balanced properly.

-That’s why experienced teams pay attention to details like cook profile, addition timing, and processing conditions.
-It’s not simply about choosing ingredients-it’s about controlling how the system behaves while it’s hot, while it’s setting, and while it’s sitting on a shelf.
+So experienced teams pay attention to details like cook profile, addition timing, and processing conditions.
+Choosing the right ingredients isn't enough.
+You also need to control how the system behaves while it's hot, setting, and sitting on a shelf.

 Coating isn't decoration—it's a functional control step

-Coating is often described as an anti-sticking measure.
-In practice, it’s much more than that.
-Coating can influence surface tack, clumping resistance, bottle flow, and even how “fresh” a gummy feels when it’s opened.
+Coating is often dismissed as an anti-sticking measure.
+But in practice, it's much more than that.
+Coating can influence surface tack, clumping resistance, bottle flow, and even how “fresh” a gummy feels when it's opened.

 Applied consistently, coating helps gummies move and settle properly in packaging.
 Applied inconsistently, it can create bottle-to-bottle issues that show up later as clumps, scuffing, or uneven appearance.

-That’s why coating should be treated like a real process step with defined targets-not a quick finishing touch.
+So coating should be treated like a real process step with defined targets—not a quick finishing touch.
+Treat it like one.

 Packaging is the gummy's “second formulation”

-One of the fastest ways to lose a good gummy is to put it in the wrong packaging system.
-For kids gummies, packaging has to manage moisture exchange and protect the product through real distribution conditions-warehouses, delivery trucks, seasonal humidity changes, and repeated openings at home.
+A fast way to lose a good gummy is to put it in the wrong packaging system.
+For kids gummies, packaging must manage moisture exchange and protect the product through real distribution conditions—warehouses, delivery trucks, seasonal humidity changes, and repeated openings at home.

 Key packaging decisions that impact long-term consistency include: